marbe36/Add-search-engine-to-Firefox/README.md

 # Add search engine to Firefox
 Add manualy additional search engines to Firefox on desktop and mobile.
-Search engines supported: Startpage,
+Supported Search Engines:
+Startpage Startpage (Android) Startpage (Desktop)

 # Add Startpage to Firefox on Android